Welcome to my homepage!

 I am teaching several courses at the Bacherol, Master and PhD level at the University of Ljubljana including atmospheric thermodynamics, dynamical meteorology, weather analysis and forecasting and general circulation.

-My services include a membership in the Young Academy of Europe and an associate editorship of the Quarterly Journal of the Royal Meteorological Society .
+My services include an associate editorship of the Quarterly Journal of the Royal Meteorological Society .

 N E W S: